marcelorhmaia/MDM-HGS-CVRP/README.md

 [-lambda <int>] Number of solutions created before reaching the maximum population size (i.e., generation size).
 Defaults to 40
 [-nbElite <int>] Number of elite individuals.
 Defaults to 5
 [-nbClose <int>] Number of closest solutions/individuals considered when calculating diversity contribution.
 Defaults to 4
 [-targetFeasible <double>] target ratio of feasible individuals in the last 100 generatied individuals.
 Defaults to 0.2
+[-randGen <double>] Ratio of randomly generated individuals (complemented using RCW).
+Dynamic default based on instance size [-mdmNbElite <int>] Number of individuals in the MDM elite set.
+Dynamic default based on instance size [-mdmNbPatterns <int>] Number of (largest) patterns mined from the MDM elite set.
+Defaults to 5 [-mdmNURestarts <double>] Maximum percentage of restarts without updating the MDM elite set.
+Defaults to 0.05 [-mdmMinSup <double>] Minimum support of patterns mined from the MDM elite set.
+Defaults to 0.8
 ```

 There exist different conventions regarding distance calculations in the academic literature.